Kirk Dunn: Writing

 In the mid to late 1990s, Dunn mainly wrote children's content.
 For television, he penned multiple episodes of The Adventures of Dudley the Dragon (YTV, TVO and PBS), Ants in Your Pants (Treehouse), Fuzzpaws (Treehouse), and Hello Mrs. Cherrywinkle (OWL TV for PBS).

 For the theatre, Dunn has written the book and lyrics for three TYA (Theatre for Young Audiences) musicals: Pete's Feat, The Lost Land, and Derek the Viking.
 These plays have been produced across North America, and the latter two won Storybook Theatre's playwriting competition in Calgary, Alberta.

 A member of the Playwrights Guild of Canada, Dunn has co-authored, with his wife Claire Ross Dunn, The Knitting Pilgrim, a "one-man play and talkback about the artistic and spiritual fifteen-year journey of knitting a triptych of stained glass [sic] windows."
 The piece premiered in Toronto, produced by Ergo Arts Theatre, and it toured provincially throughout 2019 and 2020, up until COVID-19 halted all performances.

-The Dunns are currently working on a new play entitled Spycraft about women allied operatives in WWII who spied on the Germans and coded secret messages into their knitting and they have optioned several original TV properties over the years.
+The play has since begun touring again, and has been seen in Ontario, across the Maritimes, in Austria, and in Germany.

 Fibre arts

 Depending on the source, Dunn originally took up the art of knitting to woo a girlfriend (the craft outlasting the relationship), or to pass the time in the van while working as an actor on tour.
 Knitting since 1988, Dunn began designing in 1996, garments at first, before transitioning to installations as a means to explore "how to use knitting in unexpected ways."
 He apprenticed with the renowned American-born, British-based decorative artist, "knitting guru," Kaffe Fassett in London, England in 1998.
 He is additionally influenced by British designer, Brandon Mably, manager of the Kaffe Fassett Studio, as well as by the Impressionists, and M.C.
 Escher, as demonstrated by Dunn's use of colour and 3-D geometric patterns.

-Dunn's work can be situated as part of an ongoing discussion about the intersectionality of art and craft in the world of textiles.
 Participating in acts of craftivism, Dunn adopts the "ancient technique" of knitting, so "deceptively simple, primarily using a binary stitch" to produce works of "great resonance, complexity, beauty, and meaning."
 Dunn believes that knitting is an art form that is "tangible and accessible enough so that it can speak to many," all the while producing "startling, meaningful, awe-inspiring and beautiful works, and not just hats and scarves."